Reubencfernandes/PhantomGuard/README.md

 >- If you would like to join our development team, simply head over to our Support Discord and let us know

 ## Planned Features
+These are the features we have planned for PhantomGuard.
+Some might not get implemeted but we will try to get as many as possible.
 >- Gatekeeper - recaptia verfication, spam account protection, etc.
 >- github integration - allow users to link their own guthub accounts to keep the server updated on their projects
 >- Administration commands - this is pretty self explanitory